menandmice/micetro_docs/guides/user-manual/active_directory.rst

 Overview
 --------

-With this feature, it is possible to integrate Active Directory (AD) sites in the Men & Mice Suite, view subnets within these sites and add, remove and move subnets between the sites.
+With this feature, it is possible to integrate Active Directory (AD) sites in the Men&Mice Suite, view subnets within these sites and add, remove and move subnets between the sites.

 Once Sites and Subnets integration has been enabled, an AD Sites object displays in the object list on the left hand side of the Manager window and a new column, AD Site displays in the range list in the Manager window.

 A few things to note:

-* This feature is only available if Men & Mice Central is running on a Windows machine.
+* This feature is only available if Men&Mice Central is running on a Windows machine.

 * You can configure the system to view sites and subnets from multiple AD forests.